sebastien/mktmpl/README.md

 ## How does it work?

-Template variables are defined as a `VARNAME:=VALUE` mapping in `Makefile.conf`, which is dynamically loaded when the *maketmpl* Makefile is run.
+Template variables are defined as a `VARNAME:=VALUE` mapping in `Makefile.conf`, which is dynamically loaded when the *mktmpl* Makefile is run.

 Any file ending in `.mktmpl` will have matching `{VARNAME}` strings in its contents replaced with the coreresponding value in `Makefile.conf`.